-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.

-Washington, D.C.
 20549

-FOR M 10-Q (Mark One) ⊠ QUARTERLY REPORT PURSUANT TO For the quarterly period d ended September 30, 2021 OR ☐ TRANSITION REPORT PURSUANT TO O SECTION 13 OR 15 For the transition period fr ES EXCHANGE ACT OF 1934 Commission File Number 001-36352 AK APEUTICS, IN nt as specified in its charter) С. Delaware (State or other jurisdiction of incorporation or organization) 20-8756903 (I.R.S.
-Employer Identification No.) 245 First Street, Cambridge, MA (Address of principal executive offices) 02142 (Zip Code) - including area code: (617) 871-2098 n/a (Former ) name, former address and fori mal fiscal year, if changed since last report) Title of each class Common Stock, par value \$0.00001 per share Trading ant to Section 12(b) of the Act: g symbol(s) KBA Name of each exchange on which registered The Nasdaq Global Market Indicate by check mark whether the registrant: (1) has filed all r such shorter period that the registrant was required to file such r or Indicate by check mark whether the registrant has submitted eleduring the preceding 12 months (or for such shorter period that nnt to Rule 405 of Regulation S-T (§ 232.405 of this chap oter) Indicate by check mark whether the registrant is a large accelerated definitions of "large accelerated filer," "accelerated filer," "small Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the r standards provided pursuant to Section 13(a) of the Exchange A $$ he extended transition period for com plying with any new or revised financial accounting Indicate by check mark whether registrant is a shell company (a s defined in Rule 12b-2 of the E xchange Act).
-Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of f the latest practicable date. t October 31, 2021 960,413
+FORM И 10-Q Mark One) QUARTERLY REPORT PURSUANT TO SI TRANSITION REPORT PURSUANT TO SI FOR THE PORT PURSUANT TO SI For the quarterly perio d ended March 31, 2022 DR (d) OF THE SECURIT Commission File 1 Number 001-36352 APEUTICS, IN as specified in its charter) NC.
+Delaware (State or other jurisdiction of incorporation or organization) 20-8756903 (I.R.S.
+Employer Identification No.) 245 First Street, Cambridge, MA (Address of principal executive offices) 02142 (Zip Code) 'n ncluding area code: (617) 871-209/a /a er fiscal year, if changed since la Se Title of each class Common Stock, par value \$0.00001 per share Trading nt to Section 12(b) of the Act: symbol(s) (BA Name of each exchange on which r The Nasdaq Global Marke ndicate by check mark whether the registrant: (1) has filed all reports uch shorter period that the registrant was required to file such reports 12 months (or for ndicate by check mark whether the registrant has submitted electroni uring the preceding 12 months (or for such shorter period that the registrant has submitted electronic units of the preceding 12 months (or for such shorter period that the registrant has submitted electronic units of the preceding 12 months (or for such shorter period that the registrant has submitted electronic units of the preceding 12 months (or for such shorter period that the registrant has submitted electronic units of the preceding 12 months (or for such shorter period that the registrant has submitted electronic units of the preceding 12 months (or for such shorter period that the registrant has submitted electronic units of the preceding 12 months (or for such shorter period that the registrant has submitted electronic units of the preceding 12 months (or for such shorter period that the registrant has submitted electronic units of the preceding the uant to Rule 405 of Regulation S-T (§ 232 405 of this chapter) ndicate by check mark whether the registrant is a large accelerated fi efinitions of "large accelerated filer," "accelerated filer," "smaller re ipany.
+See the arge accelerated filer × Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company f an emerging growth company, indicate by check mark if the registratandards provided pursuant to Section 13(a) of the Exchange Act. \Box ant has elected not to use the e extended transition period for con mplying with any new or revised financial accounting ndicate by check mark whether registrant is a shell company (as defin ned in Rule 12b-2 of the Ex change Act).
+Yes □ No ⊠ ndicate the number of shares outstanding of each of the issuer's class es of common stock, as of t the latest practicable date. t April 30, 2022 33,075

-NOTE REGARDING FORWARD-LOOKING STATEMENTS
+NOTE REGARDING FORWARD-LOOKING